kirill-dorkin/optika-beta/README.md

 npm install
 ```

 <p>10.
-You will need to run the Prisma migration now.
-Make sure you are in the server folder and write:</p>
+You will need to push the Prisma schema now.
+Make sure you are in the server folder and run:</p>

 ```
+npx prisma db push
-npx prisma migrate dev
+npx prisma generate
 ```

 <p>11.
 Next is to insert demo data.
 To do it you need to go to the server/utills folder and call insertDemoData.js:</p>